 Drayton Entertainment Youth Academy is a cultural incubator where we cultivate community, inspire leadership, spark imagination and boost confidence in a socially aware, inclusive environment.
 In 2023, one of Drayton Entertainment’s 7 stages will be showcasing an explosive new drama that examines a nation’s racial divide through the eyes of parents whose worst fear hangs in the balance.
 American Son talks about race and gender and the treatment of marginalized groups.

-American Son is a contemporary work written by playwright Christopher Demos-Brown, which in 2019 was made into a Netflix film.
+American Son is a contemporary work written by playwright Christopher Demos-Brown, which ran on Broadway in 2018 and in 2019 was made into a Netflix film.
 The story is about an estranged interracial couple who desperately look for information about their missing teenage son after he is detained by local police following a traffic stop incident.
-Taking over the course of a single night at a police station, the worried parents’ disparate histories and backgrounds collide while two officers pursue details of the missing youth.
+Taking place over the course of a single night at a police station, the worried parents’ disparate histories and backgrounds collide while two officers pursue details of the missing youth.
 Maternal, marital, and societal tensions escalate as all four become engulfed in a battle of bias, judgement, and racial prejudice that will never be as simple as black or white.

 Drayton Entertainment invites your students to examine the ways racial prejudice and implicit biases impact the lives of everyday people.